sustainers/academic-map/organizations/creativecommons.md

 Creative Commons has worked with a variety of institutions worldwide, including universities, museums, libraries, and governments.
 Some key academic collaborations include:

 - **MIT’s OpenCourseWare**, using Creative Commons licenses to make educational materials freely accessible.
-- **University of Nebraska at Omaha**, which collaborated with CC to create a microcredential course on Open Educational Resources (OER).
+- **University of Nebraska at Omaha**, which collaborated with Creative Commons to create a microcredential course on Open Educational Resources (OER).
 - Campaigns like **#FreeTheTextbook**, advocating for the use of open textbooks in universities globally.

 These initiatives are part of CC's broader commitment to open sharing of educational content and research worldwide.
+Learn more [here](https://creativecommons.org/share-your-work/platform/).